jstephenj14/T-Test-Algorithm-Automation/README.md

 ## Solution

 A good angle of attack is to understand how the removal of each outlier affects the mean and range of a given group.
-We can create dataset that contains the mean and range of the group for every exclusion of data below a certain purported outlier.
+We can create a dataset that contains the mean and range of the group for every exclusion of data below a certain purported outlier.
 The algorithm may be delineated as below:

 _Step 1_: Create tuple containing maximum value of Test, mean of the Test if the maximum value was excluded and respective range.